 - our Turris Omnia which is connected with our computer and the internet

 - an SSH client on our computer

-- tools like nmap, sslyze or sslscan
+- tools like nmap, sslyze or sslscan to verify our setup

 Step by step from HTTP to hardened HTTPS